 Most people who aren't saving as much as they'd like attribute the challenge to outstanding debt.
 Another plus for millennials when it comes to saving is lower credit card debt than previous generations.
 The average credit card credit balance for millennials, according to a 2021 statistic from Experian was $4,569 — only 73% of what baby boomers owed on average, and just 63% of what Gen Xers owed.

 The downside, of course, for millennials is student loan debt.
 3.49 million millennials have some student debt, with an average of $38,877.
 Paying toward debt certainly prevents millennials from contributing to their retirement savings as much as they would undoubtedly like to contribute.

 Tips for starting your retirement planning now

-- Treat your retirement savings as different than your general or emergency savings.
-Your 401k or IRA are not there for you to turn to in emergencies, you'll probably incur expenses if you try to use them this way anyways.
+Treat your retirement savings differently than your general or emergency savings.
+Your 401k or IRA are not there for you to turn to in emergencies, you'll probably incur penalties if you try to use them this way anyways.

 Your savings account should be your go-to resource for surprise car troubles or trips to the emergency vet clinic.
 Your retirement accounts should stay untouched until you're ready to retire.